Our guarantee to you

 No-surprises design and size guaranteed

-Whether you’re designing a ring face-to-face or remotely (as we do with most of our customers), the challenges are all the same.
+Whether you’re designing a ring face-to-face or remotely (as we do with almost all of our customers), the challenges are the same.
 Getting the best possible result is all about paying attention and asking the right questions.

-Of courses, photos, sketches and renders play an important part in getting the visuals right, but just as important are considerations like occupation and interests and day-to-day wearability.
+Of course, photos, rough sketches and technical drawings play an important part in getting the visuals right, but just as important are considerations like occupation and interests and day-to-day wearability.

 Melinda has been designing rings and other jewellery pieces in collaboration with customers since 2006, so she’s very skilled at asking all the right questions.